rakitaj/intro-to-computation/README.md

 # Introduction to Programming & Computer Science
-## Course syllabus and tips
+## Course syllabus

+# Themes of the class
+- Systematic problem solving
+- The power of abstraction
+- Computation as a way of thinking about the world

 This course will give you an overview of programming and assumes you have no experience.

 ## Class session 0 - Introduction
 Read after: Chapter 1 - Getting started